-Whilst this section has listed those discretions on which an employer must have a policy, there are numerous other discretions the employer may exercise for which they are not required to have a written policy.
-The employer may wish to have a written policy or a statement of intent as to how such discretions may be exercised.
+There are numerous other discretions the employer is not required to have a written policy on.
+For at least some of these, the employer might wish to have a written policy or a statement of intent as to how such discretions might be exercised.